-Students are only eligible to enroll in dissertation research credits once they have completed 60 credits and passed their comprehensive exams.
+Students are only eligible to enroll in dissertation research credits once they have completed 60 credits, passed their comprehensive exams, and have an approved Candidacy form on file.
 This is discussed further within later sections of the handbook.
-Prior to dissertation research credits, students may enroll in graduate research sections under the advisement of their Major Advisor.
-These credits can go towards the additional 12 credits necessary to complete the program.
+Prior to dissertation research credits, students may enroll in graduate research sections under the advisement of their Major Professor.
+The graduate research credits can go towards the additional 12 credits necessary to complete the program.